bradymholt/google-action-tiger/README.md

 3. Go to "Export and Import"
 4. Choose "Restore"
 5. Specify agent-api.ai.zip
-7. Go to Domains and turn all "Small Talk"
+7. Go to Domains and turn off "Small Talk"
-8. Go to Integrations
-   - Turn on "Actions on Google" integration
-   - Enter "tiger" for invocation name
-   - Click Authorize

 ### Export and update action.json